HDest-Community/Personal-Shield-Generator/README.md

 ### Mechanics
 ---
 - The generator needs three batteries to function.
-If all batteries are missing or empty, the shield will disappear.
-With 1 and 2 batteries, the shield will not regenerate.
+Any fewer and the shield will not regenerate.
 - If the shield disappears, be it due to batteries depleting or dropping the generator or switching between modes, the excess shields will crush you and you will take damage depending on the amount of shield.
 - Thickness is how good the shield is at stopping bullets.
 Thicker shields absorb projectile energy better.
 Only really affects bullets.
 - Efficiency is how many units of shield need to be recharged for all batteries to lose 1 charge.
 Each cycle reduces efficiency.